 The proposed bill aims to establish the "West Virginia Medical Loss Ratios for Dental (DLR) Health Care Services Plans Act," which introduces new regulations for dental health care service plans in West Virginia.
 It includes provisions for transparency regarding the expenditure of patient premiums, requiring dental carriers to file annual reports detailing their dental loss ratios (DLR).
-The DLR is defined as the percentage of premium dollars spent on patient care, and if this ratio falls below a specified threshold, carriers are mandated to issue rebates to patients.
-The bill also outlines the responsibilities of the Insurance Commissioner in defining terms, collecting data, and ensuring compliance with these regulations.
+The DLR is defined as the percentage of premium dollars spent on patient care, and if a carrier's DLR falls below a specified threshold, they must issue rebates to patients.
+The bill also mandates that the Insurance Commissioner create rules to define relevant expenditures and ensure compliance with these new standards.

 Statutes affected: Introduced Version: 33-64-1, 33-64-2, 33-64-3, 33-64-4, 33-64-5, 33-64-6